jvanasco/imagehelper/README.md

 This is still in Beta, but has been production safe.

 It supports Python2.7 and Python3.
-A lot of things could be done better and should be done better, but this works and is fast.
+A lot of things could be done better and should be done better, but this works and is relatively fast.

 ## Why ?